com-lihaoyi/scalasql/docs/reference.md

 ## Schema

-Additional tests to ensure schema mapping produces valid SQL
+    If your table belongs to a schema other than the default schema of your database, you can specify this in your table definition with
+    `override def schemaName = "otherschema"`

 ### Schema.schema.select

-If your table belongs to a schema other than the default schema of your database, you can specify this in your table definition with table.schemaName

 ```scala
 Invoice.select